AxiomeCG/ng-three-starter-kit/README.md

     - Information obtainable easily without painful constructor argument everywhere. (static method)
     - Provides a PointerService to handle pointermove events and executes the pointermove callback of the engine outside the NgZone

-# Documentation

-## Engine

-Heart of the viewer.
-It orchestrates the instantiation of the core ThreeJS ecosystem's components (scene, renderer, ...).
-It is listening to some handlers to communicate the behaviour to follow to its "children".

-## Holders

-A holder is a class wrapping a ThreeJS instance.
-It contains the instantiation of the ThreeJS component with the settings considered for.

-### Camera Holder

-Holder of the perspective camera chosen for the template.
-Can be easily switched to other camera types.

-### Control Holder

-Holder for the OrbitControls chosen for the template.
-Can be switched to other types.
-Damping is enabled.

-### Renderer Holder

-- Physically correct lights enabled
-- Output encoding to sRGB
-- Reinhard tone mapping ON
-- Shadow map (PCF Shadow Map) enabled
-- The screen resize and the pixel ratio is handled

-## Services

-These services do the heavy lifting of the NgZone management that preserves the performance of the Angular application.

-### ScreenSizeService

-Util to handle the screen size.
-Updates on viewport resizing.
-It executes the consumer callback of the engine while providing it the new size and pixel ratio

-### TimeService

-Util to handle the common tick loop.
-It executes the consumer callback of the engine while providing it the time information of the current new frame.

-## Loader

-### ResourceLoader

-Util to handle GLTF models, textures, and cube textures.
-(It is extensible as you wish)
-Loads all the content of the `sources-list.ts`.
-It uses a Loading manager (different from the default one).

-## Interfaces

-Useful contracts to process your objects in mass (via a for loop for instance), depending on the behaviour you want for them.

-### IDestroyable

-Contract that marks the class that implements it as destroyable (need to dispose of elements (geometries, material...)).
-Add your objects in your Engine "destroyableList" and a loop will take care to call each `destroy()` method when the `ngOnDestroy()` is triggered by the viewer component.

-### IListenable

-Contract that marks the class that implements it as listenable.
-The listen method returns an Observable.
-Mostly used for the handler to notify other objects via their EventEmitter.

-### IResizable

-Contract that marks the class that implements it as resizable.
-Add your objects in your Engine "resizableList", this will be added to the callback that is called by the ScreenSizeService

-### IUpdatable

-Contract that marks the class that implements it as updatable.
-Add your objects in your Engine "updatableList" and a loop will take care to call each `update()` when the TimeHandler loop notifies the Engine of a new frame.

-## World

-Handles the floor, the fox, the environment.

 # Incoming Features